SCOPE (logo)

 SCOPE is a platform that promotes collaborative work between primary care, hospital services, and community health partners to serve patients with complex needs in real-time.

-SCOPE in Mississauga is a partnership between the Mississauga Ontario Health Team (MOHT), Trillium Health Partners (THP), and the Mississauga Health Primary Care Network (PCN).
+SCOPE in Mississauga is a partnership between the Mississauga Ontario Health Team (Mississauga Health), Trillium Health Partners (THP), and the Mississauga Health Primary Care Network (PCN).

 Mississauga Ontario Health Team